Deakin-mamort/TruckWise/README.md

 ## Usage

-Once application is running, you would be able to select relevent season from the menu.
+Once application is running, select relevent season from the menu.
 Press the "HOME" button to reset VR view as required, press "ESC" to quit the application when finished.

 ## Support